alaudet/raspi-sump/docs/install v1.x.md

 See the configuration file for explanations of variables.
 You can choose to take imperial (inches) or metric (centimetres) water level readings.

-# Start Raspi-Sump with Systemd
+# Configure Raspi-Sump to use Systemd

 Enable lingering.
 This will ensure the raspisump service you configure on the next step will remain running when you are logged out.
 This only needs to be done once.